jetbrains-academy/rustlings-course/Common Programming Concepts/Variables/Converting Type/task.md

-## Mutable Variable Binding
+## Converting Type

 Make me compile!

 <div class="hint">
-  In variables3 we already learned how to make an immutable variable mutable using a special keyword.
+  In Mutable Variable Binding we already learned how to make an immutable variable mutable using a special keyword.
 Unfortunately this doesn't help us much in this exercise because we want to assign a different typed value to an existing variable.
 Sometimes you may also like to reuse existing variable names because you are just converting